-The principal activities of the Parent Company are leasing, rental of vehicles and used car sales under the commercial name of "Budget Rent a Car" as per the license No. 0202000400 issued by the Ministry of Transportation in the Kingdom of Saudi Arabia.
-The Parent Company was listed on Saudi Stock Exchange on 1 September 2007.
+The principal activities of the Parent Company are leasing, renting vehicles, and selling used cars under the commercial name "Budget Rent a Car" as per license No. 0202000400 issued by the Ministry of Transportation in the Kingdom of Saudi Arabia.
+The Parent Company was listed on the Saudi Stock Exchange on 1 September 2007.